Patrick-Batenburg/GoogleChromeThemeCreationGuide/README.md

             "tab_text": [0, 0, 0],
             "toolbar": [0, 0, 0, 0.0]
         },
-        // Pick tint elements your gonna use (or none).
+        // Pick tint elements you're gonna use (or none).
 Tints are in HSL format.
         "tints": {
             "buttons": [0.5, 0.5, 0.5],
             "frame": [0.5, 0.5, 0.5],